BinarSkugga/Skugga/README.md

 # SkuggaHttps
+## Description
+SkuggaHttps is a lightweight HTTPS server hosted with Oracle's HTTPS server implementation.
+The goal of this project is to have a fast, clean and easy to understand annotation API to create REST servers and data APIs.

+## Strict URL Overloading
+URL overloading is a subject of opinion.
+SkuggaHttps doesn't allow for much overloading to keep things clear and easy to follow.
+You can overload an endpoint with a different number of path parameters but you can not have two endpoints with the same number of paramters of different types.
+For example:

+/api/inventory/electronic/{int} is valid with /api/inventory/electronic/{int}/{string}

+but

+/api/inventory/electronic/{int} is **not** valid with /api/inventory/electronic/{string}

 ## Questions
 **Q: Is there a way to use HTTP if I don't need the whole...**

 R: No. Only HTTPS using PKCS12 keystore is available.
+Might add other keystore in the future but not plain HTTP.

+**Q: Can I use HTTP/2.0**

+R: No, I still have no idea how to implement that with only the Java Standard Library.
+Please contact me if you know.

-**Q: Is the server using GZIP ?**
+**Q: Is the server using compression ?**

 R: Yes, the server uses GZIP when the browser specifies it as an accepted encoding in its request headers.
+It doesn't support deflate or br yet.